Torres-ssf/gobarber-backend/README.md

 ## About The Project

-Sever-side application for GoBarber, an application for service providers, such as barbers, to control customer schedules, received via the mobile application.
+Sever-side application for GoBarber, an application for service providers, such as barbers, to control customer schedules.
 This application was designed during the [GoStack](https://rocketseat.com.br/) bootcamp.
 The application is hosted online and can be used/tested through the [interative API documentation](https://api.gobarber.torres-ssf.com/documentation/).

 ## API Documentation